yuhsianghuang/blog/_posts/2018-05-05-attention-multilabel.md

         |123 |Leukemia |18.91|
         |145 |Renal |12.03|

+    - When the number of propagation layer larger than 6, the improvement rate becomes steady and the model is more likely to overfit.
+        - 2 Hypothesis from author:
+            - (i) the structure information from distant nodes is much less important than that from close neighbors;
+            - (ii) the structure information at every node becomes more global and indistinguishable, causing difficulty for the model to detect meaningful substructures during prediction.
+        - Since there are label nodes for shorting the distance, there is no need to propagate for too many times.

 ### Thoughts
 - The label node design is intuitive and helps easing the message passing and alleviate the compression.